ricardopsantos/RJPS_MVPCleanRx/README.md

 The mains intent of this project is:

-* To show a implementation of one of my favourites design patterns: __VIO + Clean (Rx)__ and how we can use booth at same time and still have a rock solid project.
+* To show a implementation of one of my favourites design patterns: __VIP + Clean (Rx)__ and how we can use booth at same time and still have a rock solid project.

 * Have a quick start project with all that a good project have (logs, webapi, etc), and that usually take some days to configure if we start from scratch.
 Saying so _Good to Go_ looked like a good name to me.